SoraCent/SmartWeatherAndroid/README.md

 - Refresh by Shaking the phone

 ## Bugs or other
-- Only for Portrait modus, not Optimized for Landscape
+- Not Optimized for Landscape
 - Some Settings not implementet

 ## Upcoming Functions & Features
 - Darktheme
-- Landscape mode
 - GPS City locate

 # How to install and use